mandalinadagi/WGSR/README.md

 Here are several visual results from neosr, showing the effectiveness of wavelet-domain loss function.
 <img src="./figures/neosr_results.png" width="800"/>

+## Citation
+If you find the code helpful in your resarch or work, please cite the following papers.

+@inproceedings{korkmaz2024training,
+  title={Training Transformer Models by Wavelet Losses Improves Quantitative and Visual Performance in Single Image Super-Resolution}, author={Korkmaz, Cansu and Tekalp, A. Murat and Dogan, Zafer}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month={June}, year={2024}
+}

 ## Contact
 If you have any questions please email at ckorkmaz14@ku.edu.tr